 Then … and now

 I have quite a long connection with no 1 Fox St because, back in 2008 when I was still doing heritage research work for developers in the inner city, I was asked by the Johannesburg Land Company who owned the Hudaco site, to compile a history of the site.
 Unfortunately the project was called to a halt so I did not complete the report and only have a very rough working draft.

 The buildings at no 1 Fox St were built as workshops and warehouses for the engineering company Hubert Davies and many date back to the late 19th Century.

 Davies trained as an electrical engineer via apprenticeship in England and came to South Africa in 1889.
 Initially employed at Jumpers Gold Mine, he is said to have installed the first telephone on the goldfields – a phone linking Jumpers Battery to the Mine Office.

 From humble warehouses to head office at Hudaco House the 1930s

-By 1891 he had set up his own company and he was very soon awarded the contract for an electricity plant for the Johannesburg Lighting Company.
-In 1893 Hubert Davies and Co leased the land from Robinson Mining Company to set up their workshops and stores.
-In 1898 William Spain joined and the company became known as Hubert Davies and Spain Engineers as can be in seen in the accompanying photo (left) from May 1899.
-After a brief closure with the outbreak of the South African War when the company relocated to East London, the company’s manufacturing section (operating as Hubert Davies & Co after Spain left) remained at the Main/Fox St premises until the 1960s.
+By 1891 Davies had set up his own company and he was very soon awarded the contract for an electricity plant for the Johannesburg Lighting Company.
+In 1893 Hubert Davies and Co leased the land at 1 Fox St from Robinson Mining Company to set up their workshops and stores.
+In 1898 William Spain joined and the company became known as Hubert Davies and Spain Engineers, as can be in seen in the accompanying photo (above) from May 1899.
+After a brief closure with the outbreak of the South African War when the company relocated to East London, the company’s manufacturing section (operating as Hubert Davies & Co after Spain left), remained at the Main/Fox St premises until the 1960s.
 Completed in 1932 in Rissik St, the Head Office of Hubert Davies and Co., known as Hudaco House, was occupied until 1962.